xtool-org/xtool/Sources/xtool/Documentation.docc/Control.md

 ## Copy resources (SwiftPM)

 If you need to include non-code resource files, like images, the easiest way to do so is to use [SwiftPM Resources](https://developer.apple.com/documentation/xcode/bundling-resources-with-a-swift-package).
-These "just work" with Supersign.
+These "just work" with xtool.

 For example, if you have `Sources/Hello/Blob.png`, you can include it in your app by updating the `targets` in your `Package.swift` to